 And Jacob heard that he had defiled Dinah his daughter.
 Now his sons were with his livestock in the field; so Jacob held his peace until they came.
 Then Hamor the father of Shechem went out to Jacob to speak with him.
 And the sons of Jacob came in from the field when they heard it; and the men were grieved and very angry, because he had done a disgraceful thing in Israel by lying with Jacob’s daughter, a thing which ought not to be done.

 i.
+Jacob’s refusal to do what is right in regard to his family will encourage two of his sons to do something, something terrible in response.
 When God-appointed heads do not take appropriate leadership, it creates a void, which is often filled sinfully.

 b.
-The sons of Jacob … and the men were grieved and very angry: In this culture, the brothers had a greater responsibility to protect their sister than the father.
-They will “protect” Dinah’s honor in unwise and sinful ways.
+The sons of Jacob… and the men were grieved and very angry: Ancient Middle Eastern cultures had a strong sense of family honor, strong enough to use violence to defend this sense of honor.
+In this culture, the brothers had a greater responsibility to protect their sister than the father.
+Yet the sons of Jacob would go on to defend the family’s honor in unwise and sinful ways.

 3. (8-12) Hamor and Shechem seek to arrange the marriage of Dinah.